SchierleLukas/programming-for-datascience/README.md

 # programming-for-datascience
-This repository is used for the exam in the module "T3M40509 Programming for Data Science"
+This repository is used for the exam in the module "T3M40509 Programming for Data Science".
+It is also available on [Github](https://github.com/SchierleLukas/programming-for-datascience/tree/main)

 ## Quick Guide Development:
 - Install required packages via conda